Dear Friends,

 Design Drawing of Amitabha lodge

-I have already had a design for the Amitabha lodge drawn up by the architect, Penpa Tsering, Yarlung Builders.
-It is comprised of about fifteen rooms.
-I plan to have the guest house staffed by Tibetan monks.
+She plans to have the guest house staffed by Tibetan monks.
 The proceeds derived from the visiting pilgrims would be distributed to the needy elderly Tibetans.
-In addition, I plan to set aside a portion of the rooms at the Lodge where needy elderly Tibetans on pilgrimage can stay for free for up to ten days.
+In addition, She plans to set aside a portion of the rooms at the Lodge where needy elderly Tibetans on pilgrimage can stay for free for up to ten days.

-I also wish to welcome there as guests all those who are able to donate funds for the creation of the lodge.
-The total cost will be $150,000.
+She also wishes to welcome there as guests all those who are able to donate funds for the creation of the lodge.
+The total cost will be approximately $150,000.
 All donors will be remembered with their names inscribed on a commemorative plaque within the Amitabha lodge premises.

 It took eight years of intensive study, hard work, and sacrifice, aided by the support and encouragement of the Dalai Lama, to earn the degree of Amjee, or Doctor of traditional Tibetan medicine.
 My classmates and I were able to set the example for future Tibetans to become doctors.